arh1/presentation-d8-migrate-csv-importer/slides/plugins-src-add-field.md

 * Trivial example: new field concatenates two other fields
 * Override prepareRow method from SourcePluginBase class (which CSV class extends)
 * Add source property and return parent's implementation
-* Can now use 'My Derived Field Name' elsewhere in migration config
+* Can now use 'My Derived Field' elsewhere in migration config